 Second marriage success comes from careful and consistent communication.

 Issues of connectedness, respect, and trust must be carefully attended to from the start.
-A reasonable assessment of your collective strengths are vulnerabilities will encourage you to have each other’s back as you deal with kids and ex-partners.
+A reasonable assessment of your collective strengths and vulnerabilities will help you stay emotionally attuned to one another as you deal with kids and ex-partners.

 One-third of all American families are blended.
 Blended families are a particularly well-researched topic in science-based couples therapy for two essential reasons.
 First, the complexity of blending families is a known marital stressor.
-There is more divorce in blended family second marriages.
+There is more divorce in blended families.
 And even more alarming, these divorces occur faster than in first marriages.

 There are many blended families in second marriages that are successful and deeply satisfying.
-These are families that value patience, respect, flexibility and a sense of humor.
-Don’t expect everyone to fall into line at first reveillee.
+These are families that value patience, respect, flexibility, and a sense of humor.
+But don’t expect everyone to fall into line at first reveille.

 You will find that your role as a stepparent is more subtle and supportive rather than you might expect.
 Learn new strategies and share your parenting ideas with your spouse.
 Expect resistance.
 There’s no such thing as an “instant family.”